quaderno/quaderno-ruby/README.md

   Quaderno::Estimate.all #=> Array
 ```

- will return an array with all your estimates.
+ will return an array with all your estimates on the first page.

 ### Finding an estimate
 ```ruby